-- (a) General requirements. - Prerequisite to issuance of building permit.
-No building, moving, demolition, excavation or other development permit shall be issued for a designated landmark, on a designated landmark site, or a property in a designated historic district until a certificate of appropriateness has been issued. - (2) Work not requiring a certificate of appropriateness.
-A certificate of appropriateness shall not be required for work requiring a building permit and classified as "ordinary maintenance and repair" by this chapter, or for any work that will result, to the satisfaction of the county administrator, in the close resemblance in appearance of the building, architectural feature or landscape feature to its appearance when it was built or was likely to have been built, or to its appearance as it presently exists so long as the present appearance is appropriate to the style and materials.
-County staff may develop specific criteria to determine the type of work that does not require a certificate of appropriateness, provided the criteria are consistent with the foregoing description. - (3) Work requiring a certificate of appropriateness.
-A certificate of appropriateness shall be required issued by the county shall be required prior to initiation of any work involving the alteration, demolition, relocation, reconstruction, excavation or new construction which will result in a change to the original or historical appearance or integrity of the surface or subsurface materials of a designated landmark on a, designated landmark site, or an applicable property in a designated historic district. - (4) Application procedures. - a.
-An applicant for a certificate of appropriateness shall submit an application outlining proposed work to the county planning housing and community development departmenton a form provided by said department.
-An application for a certificate of appropriateness for a designated landmark, a designated landmark site, or a property in a historic district is reviewed by the historic preservation board or county staff.
-An application for a certificate of appropriateness shall be considered complete when the following is submitted in full accompanied by: - Full Documentation of existing conditions such as plans, drawings and specifications description, including pictures; - If required, Summary of proposed work including site plan, floor plans, elevation drawings, and specifications to support the project; and - 3.
-In the case of sites involving buildings or structures, Samples of materials as deemed appropriate by county staff or the historic preservation board to fully describe the proposed appearance, color, texture, materials, or design of architectural components for the affected building(s) or structure(s) or site features including, but not limited to, and any an outbuilding, wall, courtyard, porch, façade, balcony, fence, landscape feature, paving, signage or exterior lighting.;

-- 4. Individual name of the applicant with contact information; and - 3.5.
+- (1) Prerequisite to issuance of building permit.
+No building, moving, demolition, excavation or other development permit shall be issued for a designated landmark on a landmark site, or a property in a designated historic district until a certificate of appropriateness has been issued. - (2) Work not requiring a certificate of appropriateness.
+A certificate of appropriateness shall not be required for work requiring a building permit and classified as "ordinary maintenance " by this chapter. - (3) Work requiring a certificate of appropriateness.
+A certificate of appropriateness issued by the county shall be required prior to initiation of any work involving the alteration, demolition, relocation, reconstruction, excavation or new construction which will result in a change to the original or historical appearance or integrity of the surface or subsurface materials of a designated landmark on a landmark site, or an applicable property in a designated historic district. - (4) Application procedures. - a.
+An applicant for a certificate of appropriateness shall submit an application outlining proposed work to the county housing and community development department on a form provided by said department An application for a certificate of appropriateness shall be considered complete when the following is submitted in full : - 1.
+Documentation of existing conditions such as plans, drawings and description, including pictures; - 2.
+Summary of proposed work including site plan, floor plans, elevation drawings, and specifications ; - 3.
+Samples of materials as deemed appropriate by county staff or the historic preservation board to fully describe the proposed appearance, color, texture, materials, or design of architectural components for the affected building(s) or structure(s) or site features including, but not limited to, an outbuilding, wall, courtyard, fence, landscape feature, paving, signage or exterior lighting.; - 4.
+Individual name of the applicant with contact information; and - 5.
 Written authorization provided by the property owner. - b.
-The applicant shall provide adequate information as determined When requested by the county staff or the historic preservation board, the applicant shall provide adequate information to enable the reviewing county staff or the historic preservation board to visualize the effect of the proposed action on the designated historic resources and on adjacent buildings and streetscapes within a historic district. - (5) Review of certificates of appropriateness for exterior alterations and new construction. - a.
-Review of certificate of appropriateness applications for a landmark, on a landmark site, or properties in a historic district shall be the responsibility of either the historic preservation board or county staff as shown in the following certificate of appropriateness reference table:.
-The following certificate of appropriateness reference table shows what type of construction activity requires a review by either the historic preservation board or by county staff.
+When requested by the county staff or the historic preservation board, the applicant shall provide adequate information to visualize the effect of the proposed action on the designated historic resource and on adjacent buildings and streetscapes within a historic district. - (5) Review of certificates of appropriateness for exterior alterations and new construction. - a.
+Review of certificate of appropriateness applications for a landmark on a landmark site, or properties in a historic district shall be the responsibility of either the historic preservation board or county staff as shown in the following reference table: